Hello, Emotional People!

 I asked for Jennifer’s permission, and made a version of her chart for you to use.
 It’s free for you to download (I mean real free, not internet free, where you have to trade me something).
 Free!

-How to Use This Emotions Chart
+How to use these Emotions Charts

 You can total out each emotion at the end of the week, or just see if there are any patterns.
 It’s up to you.